MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

 ### How to opt in to the new preview

-To opt in to this preview, use the request form for [Auto-labelling V2 Preview for Exchange, OneDrive, and SharePoint online files](https://aka.ms/AutoLabelV2-Preview]).
+To opt in to this preview, use the request form for [Auto-labelling V2 Preview for OneDrive and SharePoint online files](https://aka.ms/AutoLabelV2-Preview]).
+Wait a few days and confirm your tenant has been enabled for the preview when you see **(Preview)** added to the **Auto-labeling** tab in the Microsoft 365 compliance center.

 Before you submit the form, be aware of the following conditions:

 - After your tenant is running the preview, you cannot opt out and return to the general availability version.
-The tenant will continue to run the preview until this version becomes general availability.
+The tenant will continue to run the preview until this version becomes general available.

-- If you have any auto-labeling policies that are currently in simulation mode, you must re-run the simulation by selecting **Restart Simulation** when prompted.
+- If had any auto-labeling policies that are still in simulation mode when your preview request was accepted, you must re-run the simulation.
+If this scenario applies to you, you'll be prompted to select **Restart Simulation**.
 If you don't, the simulation won't complete and the preview won't be enabled.